Home page

 Project Management (Theme 9)

-The project management provides a structure that addresses the complexity of the project and ensures the effective integration of each of the activities within the different Themes.
+integration of each of the activities within the different Themes.

 External advisory groups

-The Project Advisory Group (PAG) focuses on the scientific and technological progress of the project.
-Members of the PAG are listed below:
+(PAG) focused on the scientific and technological progress of the project.

 1. Agricultural Science, Medicine